 Applicants undertaking the RICS Chartered assessment interview are asked by the panel at the start of the interview if they are fit and well to proceed, but RICS recognises that following an assessment, an applicant may wish to submit a request, in recognition of a difficulty they have encountered at the point of taking the assessment.

-To apply, you should first refer to the Access Arrangements: Special Considerations policy before sending your request to RICS Assessment Delivery team at adjustments@rics.org.
+To apply, you should first refer to the Access Arrangements: Extenuating Circumstances policy before sending your completed application to the Assessment Delivery team.